Broadband join FAQs

 This isn't something we offer, so make sure you're not locked into a contract before signing up with us for fibre (or power/mobile for that matter)!

-We partnered with 2Degrees to deliver our broadband services because they know the ropes and we think they're the best option.
-In fact we enjoyed working with them so much we leveraged their network for our mobile services too!
+We partnered with 2degrees to deliver our broadband services because they knew the ropes and we thought (and still think) they're the best option.
+We enjoyed working with them so much we leveraged their network for our mobile services too!

 If you're on a DSL or a 4G Wireless connection and sign up with us for fibre - we'll organise getting the new connection set up.
 Keep in mind though, you'll need to speak with your current provider regarding cancellation of your DSL/4G service.

 Electric Kiwi can provide you with a modem with the either purchase outright via your bill, or "rent to buy".
 If you choose the rental option, you will be charged 20 cents per day via your Electric Kiwi invoice.
-Once you have paid off the $150 cost of the modem (750 days, or 2 years 20 days at $0.20/day), it's yours to keep!
+Once you have paid off the $185 cost of the modem (925 days, or 2 years, 195 days at $0.20/day), it's yours to keep.

 If you leave before then, you can choose to pay out the difference and keep your modem, or send it back to us at no extra cost.
 You will have 30 days to return the modem once we have provided you the courier bag before the outstanding balance is applied to your bill.